mpokorny/mpims/README.md

 ### Status ###

-All of the goals above are satisfied by the current code with the major exception being no provision for write access.
+All of the goals above are satisfied by the current code.
+The writing functionality is currently only available in synchronous mode.

 ## Possible extensions ##